2121-07-11

 3. Set up your onboarding process and optimize it!

 Improving your customer support also means getting out there & communicating with your users.
-Since we always try to improve our product as well as our onboarding process, we recently adopted our lead nurturing, which resulted in a much closer relationship with our users.
+Since we always try to improve our product as well as our customer onboarding process, we recently adopted our lead nurturing, which resulted in a much closer relationship with our users.

 Here’s what helped us (and may also be helpful for your customer support):